Blog

 As estrogen declines, those systems gradually lose efficiency, skin becomes thinner and more stretched, ligaments may become stiffer, and healing slows down significantly.
 From this point, the choice seems obvious: operate early, before decline begins, and surgery should be more predictable.

-The problem is that menopause doesn’t arrive on schedule.
+The problem is that menopause does not arrive on schedule.
 In reality, it is rarely that simple.
 The perimenopausal years represent a long, uneven transition with great individual variation.
 Some women show clear skin sagging, and tissue laxity in their late forties.
 Others maintain firm skin well into their mid-fifties.
 There is no hormonal changing point where surgery suddenly performs worse.
 If there were, timing would be easy.

 Why Menopause Became the Narrative Anchor